Community Projects

 We are also members of:

-Several of the projects actively encourage volunteers, so if you would like to donate or fancy contributing time as a volunteer then contact the office for how best to organise this.
+Some of the projects actively encourage volunteers, so if you would like to donate or fancy contributing time as a volunteer then contact the office for how best to organise this.

 Huchuy Yachaq

-Huchuy Yachaq Project
+Huchuy Yachaq Project, highland Cusco

 Rainforest Concern

 We support Rainforest Concern, a UK-based charity established to protect threatened natural habitats and their biodiversity, as well as the indigenous people who live there.
+They have several projects in South America that we are delighted to support.

 Amantani